-Year 4’s Fantasy torches project, was an excellent cross-curricular opportunity for pupils to apply their scientific knowledge and understanding of electric circuits and their components.
-In addition, it also enabled children to demonstrate their growing understanding of the iterative process of designing, making and evaluating.
+Year 4’s torches project, was an excellent opportunity for pupils to practically apply their cross-curricular knowledge and understanding of electricity of electrical circuits as well as enabling their to demonstrate their growing understanding of the iterative process of designing and making.

-'Making torches was a brilliant way of using our understanding of electrical circuits that we’ve been learnt about in science to make a real working torch!' - Denny
+'Our torches project was a brilliant way of using our knowedge of electrical circuits that we learnt about in science to make a real working torch!' - Denny

 ‘When I tested my torch, it didn’t work so I checked all of the connections and saw that one of the wires wasn’t attached to the bulb holder properly.
 When I’d fixed the problem, I tested it again and the bulb lit up.
-It was amazing!' - Jessica R
+It was amazing!' - Lilly